Wondering about rose fertilizer? Fortunately, feeding these lovely plants isn’t as difficult as it may seem.

 Nitrogen is an essential nutrient for plant growth and helps produce lush, green foliage.
 However, too much nitrogen can cause rose plants to produce excessive foliage at the expense of flowers.
 Organic materials such as alfalfa meal, coffee grounds, and grass clippings are typically high in nitrogen.

 Phosphorus is important for root growth and helps produce strong, healthy stems.
-It also encourages flowering and can increase the number of blooms produced by a rose bush.
+It also encourages flowering and can increase the number of blooms a rose bush produces.
 Organic products like bone meal and rock phosphate are typically used in packaged products to add phosphorus.

 Potassium is essential for overall plant health and helps roses resist disease and pests.
 It also helps produce strong stems and abundant flowers.
 Popular natural sources of potassium include langbeinite and greensand.